c2lang/c2compiler/README.md

 - close files after use (need indication)

 ## Parser
++ parse Types
++ parse Functions
++ parse Varables
+- use lookup tables to speedup
 - move Lookahead feature from Tokenizer to Parser (on lookahead with error, just stop parser also)
 - put all output through filter for coloring/not
-- parse Types
-- parse Functions
-- parse Varables

 ## AST
 + create structure